FAQs for Applicants and Approved CE Sponsors

 Q: Do you have any sample evaluation forms I can use to revise my own documents?

 A: Yes.
-Sample documents such as evaluation forms, grievance procedure forms and documents of attendance are available.
+Sample documents such as evaluation forms, grievance procedure forms and documentation of attendance are available under Resources for Sponsors of CE Programming.

 Q: Do other professions accept credit earned from APA-approved sponsors?